 For the Non-Dairy Version – We use Coconut Milk and here are our notes:

-- Trader Joe's Coconut Cream – This is my second option when it comes to coconut milk whipped cream for the results it creates.
-There are some questionable ingredients, but it hasn't made me sick, so it's ok as a second choice.
+- Trader Joe’s Coconut Cream – This is our second option when it comes to coconut milk whipped cream for the results it creates.
+There are some questionable ingredients, but it hasn’t made us sick, so it’s ok as a second choice.
 You can get it on Amazon here.

-Now if you didn't catch my drift above, I highly recommend you use the Native Forest Coconut Milk and stick with it.
-It works every time and has never failed me.
+Now if you didn’t catch our drift above, we highly recommend you use the Native Forest Coconut Milk and stick with it.
+It works every time and has never failed us.

 Tips for making your Whipped Cream Succeed

-While I claim to be a perfect chef, I mess up often and have learned a few lessons along the way.
-With those lessons, I can help you not make the same mistakes so here are some tips while learning how to make homemade whipped cream.
+While we claim to be perfect chefs, we mess up often and have learned a few lessons along the way.
+With those lessons, we can help you not make the same mistakes so here are some tips while learning how to make homemade whipped cream.

-- ALWAYS, I repeat always use Full-Fat Coconut milk.
+- ALWAYS, we repeat always use Full-Fat Coconut milk.

 - Store your coconut milk in the refrigerator and that way you are always ready to make whipped cream.